Discover the magic of the capital of the Inca Empire

 Don’t miss traditional dishes like roasted guinea pig, chiri uchu, Cusqueño adobo, and drinks like chicha morada and coca tea.

 The agency requires a 50% deposit of the total cost of the contracted services.
 This deposit can be made through any of the authorized payment methods.
-The remaining balance must be paid 15 days before your arrival in Peru.
+The remaining balance must be paid 1 day before your tour.

-We accept all major cards via payment link.
-A 5% commission applies to the total amount.
+We accept all types of credit and debit cards via payment link. + 5% commission applies to the total amount.

 Calle Nueva Baja 585, Primer Piso Oficina 1,